open/close all folders

 - Undignified Death: Post-death, in that it's not Death who collects him, but the Death of Rats.
 Clete ranks as so inhumanly petty, mundane and loathsome that he's closer to a rodent than a human being.

-The villain of Hogfather, is the personification of terrifying or just plain badass.
+, is the personification of terrifying or just plain badass.
 He's one of the Assassins' Guild scholarship boys, taken in because both his parents died when he was young and they felt sorry for him.
-As Lord Downey put it, "Perhaps we should have wondered a bit more about that."
+As Lord Downey put it, "Perhaps we should have wondered a bit more about that

 - Adaptation Distillation: Say what you will about the movie adaptation as a whole, their version of Teatime was so disturbingly convincing that it's likely to color your perception of him forever afterward.